tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 * [externalDocs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#externalDocumentationObject)

 {: .note}
 By "root level," I mean the first level in the OpenAPI document.
-This level is also referred to as the global level, because some object properties declared here (namely `servers` and `security`) are applied to each of the operation objects unless overridden at a lower level.
+This level is also referred to as the global level because some object properties declared here (namely `servers` and `security`) are applied to each of the operation objects unless overridden at a lower level.

-The whole document (the object that contains these 8 root level objects) is called an [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasDocument).
+The whole document (the object that contains these eight root-level objects) is called an [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasDocument).
 The convention is to name the document **openapi.yml**.

 {: .note}
 "OpenAPI" refers to the specification; "Swagger" refers to the tooling (at least from Smartbear) that supports the OpenAPI specification.
 For more details on the terms, see [What Is the Difference Between Swagger and OpenAPI?](https://blog.smartbear.com/open-source/what-is-the-difference-between-swagger-and-openapi/)